cockroachdb/docs/v20.2/information-schema.md

 toc: true
 ---

-CockroachDB provides a [virtual schema](virtual-schemas.html) called `information_schema` that contains information about your database's tables, columns, indexes, and views.
+The `information_schema` [virtual schema](virtual-schemas.html) contains information about your database's tables, columns, indexes, and views.
 This information can be used for introspection and reflection.

 The definition of `information_schema` is part of the SQL standard and can therefore be relied on to remain stable over time.
 This contrasts with CockroachDB's `SHOW` statements, which provide similar data and are meant to be stable in CockroachDB but not standardized.
 It also contrasts with the virtual schema [`crdb_internal`](crdb-internal.html), which reflects the internals of CockroachDB and may thus change across CockroachDB versions.

-{{site.data.alerts.callout_info}}
-The `information_schema` views typically represent objects that the current user has privilege to access.
-To ensure you can view all the objects in a database, access it as the `root` user.
-{{site.data.alerts.end}}

 ## Data exposed by `information_schema`

-To perform introspection on objects, you can either read from the related `information_schema` table or use one of CockroachDB's `SHOW` statements.
+To perform introspection on objects, you can either read from the related `information_schema` table or use one of CockroachDB's `SHOW` statements. `information_schema` tables are read-only.

 Object | `information_schema` Table | Corresponding `SHOW` Statement
 -------|--------------|--------